twinsley/AADB2CExtensionModifier/README.md

 # Azure AD B2C Extension Attribute Manager

 A WPF desktop application for managing users in Microsoft Entra (Azure AD B2C), with support for viewing and updating extension attributes.
+It can be found here in the Windows App Store https://apps.microsoft.com/detail/9mxx2kf7xtt8?hl=en-US&gl=US for ease of install.

 ## Features